Folow Fresh Loaf on Twitter

 Its makes sense to me.

 Not too long ago, Georgia was a poverty-stricken shithole.
-The state’s HDI has risen above its neighbors thanks to a solid half-century of rapid economic growth.
+The state’s HDI has rise above its neighbors thanks to a solid half-century of rapid economic growth.
 We’re not quite Maryland yet, but we ain’t Mississippi.

 In that sense, Georgia is also like South Korea.
 50 years ago, South Korea was a war-beaten dirtpile.
 Today it boasts the second most advanced economy in Asia.
 It ain’t quite France, nor is it Burma.